pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/bridge-funds/usdc-bridge.md

 ![alt_text](./../../../../static/img/docs/usdc-bridge/image6.png)

 There are two fields to fill in here.
-First, **the ‘spender’ field should be filled with the address of the Linea message bridge** on Goerli: `0xE87d317eB8dcc9afE24d9f63D6C760e52Bc18A40`
+First, **the ‘spender’ field should be filled with the address of the PepeSync message bridge** on Goerli: `0xE87d317eB8dcc9afE24d9f63D6C760e52Bc18A40`

 > ** It should _not_ have your address; what you are doing here is granting the message bridge a _token approval_ to use USDC on your behalf.**